 These days it seems like the worst insult you could think up is to accuse someone of being biased.
 I’ve often noticed that online, but I bet you’ve also had discussions IRL where that rhetorical strategy cropped up.
 Perhaps you’ve used it yourself at times.

 I won’t take issue with anyone doing that.
 I’m prone to dismissing points of view that stink of certain biases myself.
 It’s only natural.
 One might even say it’s perfectly rational.
 So is there anything wrong with it in the first place?

-Not exactly.
 There’s a lot to be said in favour of impartiality.
 But it’s important to keep in mind that it doesn’t exist in any pure form.
 Your approach to an issue might be as rooted in reason and empiricism as you like, there will always be a mediator involved in drawing the conclusion.
 Raw data doesn’t interpret itself.
-But it’s still very handy to have at your disposal – and to demand from those who claim to have it.
+But it’s still a handy thing to have at your disposal – and to demand from those who claim to have it.

 Even if you encountered a seemingly unblemished piece of capital-T Truth, its conception would have had to involve some form of omission, some boundary-setting and prioritizing.
 Someone would have had to look at the situation and decide where it is to be distinguished from other areas of concern with which it narrowly intersects.

 This is all common sense.
 Scepticism toward supposedly universal truths as a weapon against the demagogues who spread them as such – that’s pretty much the entire rationale as to why we value critical thinking, that elusive ideal the contemporary West inherited from the Enlightenment but apparently never found a way to fully incorporate into its education systems.